nicklockwood/Expression/README.md

 Like Swift, Expression allows unicode characters in identifiers, such as emoji and scientific symbols.
 Unlike Swift, Expression's identifiers may also contain periods (.) as separators, which is useful for name-spacing (as demonstrated in the Layout example app).

 The parser also accepts quoted strings as identifiers.
-Single quotes (') , double quotes (") , or backticks (`) may be used.
+Single quotes, double quotes, or backticks may be used.
 Since `Expression` only deals with numeric values, it's up to your application to map these string identifiers to numbers (if you are using [AnyExpression](#anyexpression) then this is handled automatically).

 Unlike regular identifiers, quoted identifiers can contain any unicode character, including spaces.
 Newlines, quotes and other special characters can be escaped using a backslash (\).
 Escape sequences are decoded for you, but the outer quotes are retained so you can distinguish strings from other identifiers.